spoonapps/docs/doc/reference/commands/cp.md

 ### cp

-The `cp` command copies a file or directory from one container to another.
+The cp command copies a file or directory from one container to another.
 It can also copy a file or directory from a container to the native filesystem.

-The path of the file or directory to copy must be *absolute*, or the `cp` command will fail.

-The path of the local destination (if copying to the native filesystem) for the copied file/directory may be a relative path.
-Paths are relative to the current directory in the local command prompt.
+	# copy a file from a container to the native system
+	> spoon cp 2de7:C:\project\file.txt C:\Users\Spoonuser

+	# copy a file from a container to another container
+	> spoon cp 2de7:C:\project\file.txt 3vj3:C:\other-project

+	# container paths must be absolute
+	> spoon cp 2de7:file.txt C:\Users\Spoonuser
+	ERROR

+	# native paths are relative to the current prompt
+	C:\Users> spoon cp 2de7:C:\project\file.txt \Spoonuser